 In “The Impossible Astronaut”, Rory Williams (Arthur Darvill) continues to grow leaps and bounds as a companion and a husband.
 Karen and Arthur were already good in their roles as the Ponds last season, but they’re noticeably showing signs of further improvement in Series 6: they convey a lot of emotion non-verbally in their reaction shots, all throughout this two-parter.
 Rory’s trust in the Doctor has grown exponentially over time, and nowadays, it seems to extend to River as well.
 He frequently defers to her in this story, since she seems to know what she’s doing, and she’s the only one of them who’s on the Doctor’s level of pure genius.
 Rory and River grow a bit closer in this adventure.
 They’ve rarely ever been paired up on missions before now, due to the circumstances, but he spends a lot of time with her in this two-parter and gains a greater understanding of what makes her tick as a person, which is a bit sweet to watch, because whether Rory knows it or not, he’s her father.

 It would seem that some of Rory’s insecurities still remain, his lingering doubts about who Amy might really love and whether or not he’s good enough for her, even now that they’re married – which is painfully realistic.
-Years of nagging self-doubt don’t go away right away, after all.
+Years of nagging self-doubt don’t go away overnight, after all.
 When Amy is kidnapped by the Silence, while the rest of her friends have a direct link to her thoughts, Rory mistakenly comes to believe that she considers the Doctor to be her knight in shining armor.
 After the events of Series 5, Rory has grown to the point where he’s not even jealous or resentful of the Doctor anymore, he just feels sadly defeated.
 In his head, if the Doctor is really the man Amy wants, he’ll accept it – the only thing that matters to him right now is getting her back safely, putting his trust in the Doctor’s crazy plan to do so.